Born: November 2, 1967 Primary Instrument: Vocalist

 He often incorporates images and references from writers such as Rilke, Rumi, Neruda and Proust into his work.
 The late poet and Bollingen Prize winner Robert Creeley wrote, Kurt Elling takes us into a world of sacred particulars.
 His words are informed by a powerful poetic spirit.
 Said Robert Pinsky, former Poet Laureate of the United States, In Kurt Elling's art, the voice of jazz gives a new spiritual presence to the ancient, sweet and powerful bond between poetry and music.

 Kurt Elling has toured vigorously throughout his career, thrilling audiences throughout the world.
 In that time he has led his own ensemble and has collaborated with many of the world's finest orchestras.

-1619 BROADWAY - THE BRILL BUILDING PROJECT, is Elling's much-anticipated new recording which honors and celebrates the locale that the London Telegraph called the most important generator of popular songs in the Western world.
+Elling's latest recording1619 Broadway - The Brill Building Project, is Elling's much-anticipated new recording which honors and celebrates the locale that the London Telegraph called the most important generator of popular songs in the Western world.

 - Best Jazz Vocal Album: Dedicated to You

 - Best Jazz Vocal Album: 1619 Broadway — The Brill Building Project

 - Best Jazz Vocal Album: The Gate

 - Best Jazz Vocal Album: Man in the Air